evil-in/amz_bestsellers_books/README.md

 ### Objective:
 To scrape details such as book name, price, author, rating, number of reviews and rank.
+<p> This gets the top 100 bestsellers books from the main page and the top 100 from each genre page. </p>

 ### Dependencies:
 * Google Chrome driver - download from the site according to browser settings. [(download here)](https://chromedriver.chromium.org/downloads)